Cardi B Just Debuted Her Shortest Haircut Yet At The VMAs

 The cut reminds us of Kris Jenner, who Cardi recently posted photos of when she met her and daughter Kim Kardashian.
 "I'm officially apart of the rich people club!!
 I’m not poor anymore mwaaaaahahahaha!!
 P.s I’m selling one of @krisjenner napkins on eBay!!" she captioned the photo.
 Maybe there was some inspiration there from mama Kris?

-Whether or not there was influence from the matriarch of the Kardashian-Jenner clan, we can definitely see her shifting towards a new look now that she's a mum.
+Whether or not there was influence from the matriarch of the Kardashian-Jenner clan, we can definitely see her shifting towards a new look now that she's a mom.
 Cardi even made sure you knew her new title by captioning the photo for her first red carpet look as a mother, "K MOM."
-And all we can say is, you slayed, Mum.
+And all we can say is, you slayed, Mom.

 Advertisement